 Do you have great classics of world literature – Milton, Dostoyevsky, Cao Xueqin, Dante – sitting quietly on your bookshelves, classics you’ve never quite got around to reading?
 Or perhaps you read them many years ago and would love the chance to explore and discuss them again.
 If so, this group is for you.

-From late September through to December 2019, we’ll be discussing 4 different books in parallel groups:
+From January through to early April, we’ll be discussing 4 different books in parallel groups:

-The Tolstoy and Aramburu groups are already full, but there are still a few places available in the Gaskell and Tanizaki groups.
+The Achebe and Bolaño groups are already full, but there are still a few places available in the Dickens and Morrison groups.